apostrophecms/apostrophe-sandbox/README.md

 You'll need a homepage in your database in order to get started.
 Just run:

-    sh scripts/reset-db.sh
+    node app.js apostrophe:reset

-This will create (or recreate) the apostrophe-sandbox database in your local mongodb database and insert a valid home page so that you have a starting point for edits.
-Take a peek at this one-line script if you're curious about what a valid home page looks like in MongoDB.
+This will drop any existing content from your database and insert a valid home page so that you have a starting point for edits.

+**You should only run that command once,** since it deletes your existing content.

 ## If You Are Working Offline